kovrom/circle/README.md

    npm install
    ```

-Alternatively you can download prebuilt AppImage for Raspberry Pi Arm64 or Linux x64 in Releases and run it.
+### Alternatively you can download prebuilt AppImage for Raspberry Pi Arm64 or Linux x64 in Releases and run it.
+On the first run tap the gear icon to adjust settings, connect to wifi, setup autostart.

 ## Configuration